Food & Drink

 Bread Around the World Quiz: Test Your Knowledge

-The word "companion" comes from Latin "com panis" — meaning "with bread," reflecting the universal human tradition of bonding over shared bread across every culture.
-This quiz covers 50 questions on the history, science, and incredible diversity of bread around the world.
+The word 'companion' comes from Latin 'com panis' — meaning 'with bread,' reflecting the universal human tradition of bonding over shared bread across every culture.
+This quiz celebrates the world's most universal food.

 What You'll Learn